innomatica/carta/README.md

 # Carta

-With Carta, you can enjoying listening to free public domain audiobooks from
+With Carta, you can enjoy listening to free public domain audiobooks from

 - [LibriVox](https://librivox.org/)
 - [Internet Archive](https://archive.org)